dev-pods/ai-in-actions/.github/steps/1-step.md

 ## Step 1: Introduction to AI Actions

 In this exercise, you'll learn to integrate AI capabilities directly into your GitHub Actions workflows using GitHub Models.
-Let's start with understanding the key concepts and then you'll create and run your first AI-powered workflow!
+Let's start with understanding the key concepts and then straight to creating your first AI-powered workflow!

 ### 📖 Theory: GitHub Models in Actions

 #### 🤖 What is GitHub Models?

-**GitHub Models** is a service that provides access to various AI models through an inference API.
+**[GitHub Models](https://docs.github.com/github-models)** is a service that provides access to various AI models through an inference API.
 This service is available at `https://models.github.ai/inference` and allows developers to integrate AI capabilities directly into their GitHub workflows.

 #### ⚙️ How GitHub Actions Work with GitHub Models